Belgian-Coder/AutoHotKey-scripts/Pin window/README.md

 - `windows + alt + left` => move and resize the active window to the left large zone
 - `windows + alt + right` => move and resize the active window to the upper right zone
 - `windows + alt + down` => move and resize the active window to the lower right zone
+- `windows + alt + y` => move and resize the active window to the lower right zone and force it to always stay on top
+- `windows + alt + space` => toggle to force the active window to always stay on top